 Both of the times we saw bears was when we drove by the Rising Sun campground area in the field on the side of the road around 7pm – or later in the day.
 Once it was a Mama bear with cubs!

 There is obviously no guarantee you are going to see any.
 But this seemed like one of the places where your chances were higher.
 It was always right around dusk when we saw them.
+Seeing a grizzly bear or any bear from your car is an amazing experience!

 Big Horn Sheep